 The ultimate Judge ― Whom we will all one day face ― will certainly not accept the excuse “Sorry, I just didn’t know.”

 As St. Jerome said, “Ignorance of the scriptures is ignorance of Christ.”
-We might add that “Ignorance of Church teachings is ignorance of how to live a holy life.”
+We might add, “Ignorance of Church teachings is ignorance of how to live a holy life.”

 At some point, lack of knowledge ceases to become mere ignorance and leads to mortal sin.
 Like it or not, all Catholics have a duty to know what our Faith teaches about sexual morality, and, if we intend to pursue eternity in Heaven with Our Lord, we have a serious and fundamental duty to follow these teachings conscientiously.
 There is no “right” to remain culpably ignorant.